 \section{Results and discussion}

-In this section we compare the Sqrt$n$ and $n$Tanh parameterizations with the CPL parameterization for the values $n \in \{1, \dots,4\}$.
-Tab.~\ref{tab:results} contains the main results of this work \footnote{Our results can differ slightly from those reported in other works, e.g.~\cite{DESI:2025zgx, Ishak:2025cay, Giare:2025pzu}.
-Such discrepancies may arise from using our own sampling pipelines, or from differences in the criteria followed to implement the data.}, with the best fit values of the sampled cosmological parameters $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b}, w_0, w_a)$, as well as the constraints on the derived parameter $w_\infty$ and the logarithm of the Bayes' factors $\ln \mathcal{B}_i^\mathrm{CPL}$.
+In this section we compare the Sqrt$n$ and $n$Tanh parametrizations with the CPL parametrization for the values $n \in \{1, \dots,4\}$.
+Table~\ref{tab:results} contains the main results of this work, \footnote{Our results can differ slightly from those reported in other works, e.g.,~\cite{DESI:2025zgx, Ishak:2025cay, Giare:2025pzu}.
+Such discrepancies may arise from using our own sampling pipelines, or from differences in the criteria followed to implement the data.} with the best-fit values of the sampled cosmological parameters $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b}, w_0, w_a)$, as well as the constraints on the derived parameter $w_\infty$ and the logarithm of the Bayes' factors $\ln \mathcal{B}_i^\mathrm{CPL}$.

-We start by making a concise comparison of the CPL parameterization with the $\Lambda$CDM model and the $w_0$CDM model, for which the EoS is constant and equal to $w_0$.
-Then, we proceed to asses our novel parameterizations using CPL as a comparative standard.
-We first examine the statistical significance of our results by addressing the EoS behavior.
-Subsequently, we investigate the numerical outcomes for $(w_0, w_a)$ and the associated $w_\infty$, comparing across various dataset combinations as shown in Tab.~\ref{tab:results}.
-Lastly, we discuss the results for the remaining cosmological parameters $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b})$ listed in Tab.~\ref{tab:results}.
+We start by making a concise comparison of the CPL parametrization with the $\Lambda$CDM model and the $w_0$CDM model, for which the EOS is constant and equal to $w_0$.
+Then, we proceed to asses our novel parametrizations using CPL as a comparative standard.
+We first examine the statistical significance of our results by addressing the EOS behavior.
+Subsequently, we investigate the numerical outcomes for $(w_0, w_a)$ and the associated $w_\infty$, comparing across various dataset combinations as shown in Table~\ref{tab:results}.
+Lastly, we discuss the results for the remaining cosmological parameters $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b})$ listed in Table~\ref{tab:results}.